CollegeDev/DonkeyGuard_Location_Picker/README.md

 The Location Picker is the first Add-On for [DonkeyGuard](https://github.com/CollegeDev/DonkeyGuard) which allows an easy handling with custom locations.
 The Add-On allows you to manage your personal custom locations by using a map where you can simply work with.
 No more annoying [latitude/longitude](http://en.wikipedia.org/wiki/Geographic_coordinate_system) parsing with external tools to provide custom locations; DonkeyGuard Location Picker will do this for you.

 ## Installation Instructions
 First of all: The application is an Add-On only.
-You need DonkeyGuard installed to use it.
+You need to install DonkeyGuard first to be able to use it.

 1. Download the application from PlayStore
 2. Install it